deep-model/Automatic_Speech_Recognition/README.md

 translation of speech from a verbal format to a text one whereas voice recognition just seeks to identify an individual user’s voice [6].
-This report provides a summary introduction into speech recognition models and illustrates a basic ASR model with the lab practicum.
+This report provides a summary introduction into speech recognition models and illustrates a basic ASR model with the coded library example.

 This repository hosts a **GitHub Pages–optimized version** of the ASR Report by **Matthew Harper**.